AppsFlyer/pronto/README.md

     (p/clj-map->proto-map my-mapper People$Person {:id 0 :name "hello" :address addr})))
 ```

-is mouthfull.
+is mouthful.
 While it fails for every mistake _at the right place_ deeply nested structures creation quickly becomes bloated this way.

 However, this is also a valid code: